 Note: There are no automatic keyboards available for the profile control elements.
 In this case, it is recommended that you create your own keyboard and call it up using a button.
-It is therefore also possible to enter a profile name using your own, manually-activated keyboard.
+A profile name can thus be entered on a touchscreen using a separate keyboard that is called up manually.
+You can find further information in relation to this in the Runtime profiles chapter in the Runtime manual.